 Experience has shown that placements can lead to improved performance in the final year and boost your employment prospects on graduation.

-Our School of Engineering comprises more than 60 academic staff and post-doctoral researchers, supported by an experienced technical team and a wide range of specialist equipment and resources.
+Our Department of Engineering comprises more than 60 academic staff and post-doctoral researchers, supported by an experienced technical team and a wide range of specialist equipment and resources.

 The school strives to align their research to the needs and challenges of industry and society, ensuring that research has a wide impact.
 Teaching and learning in the school are employability-focused, with a focus on practical skills and knowledge that reflects what students will do in engineering roles when they graduate.